WakiMak/trentent.github.io-forked/_posts/2019-02-06-citrix-logon-simulators-part-2.md

                                 </div>

                                 <p>
-                                  Pebble -Â We needed a Citrix solution for our graphics team and TheoryPC delivered us a Citrix environment that worked with our 3D applications! Â We were able to use our applications on the road, at home or in China!<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                  Pebble - We needed a Citrix solution for our graphics team and TheoryPC delivered us a Citrix environment that worked with our 3D applications!
+We were able to use our applications on the road, at home or in China!<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                   <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->